 Estimating CECL starts with a detailed analysis of historical loan-level attributes.
 We have learned that some of the data is probably not being currently maintained.
 The good news is that implementation is a few years away.
 Although the required information may differ based on your unique business model, it is important to start collecting and saving information now.
 There is no such thing as having too much data.
 Also, it is important that the data is easy to use and analyze.
 We can always ignore what we do not need, but it may be impossible or expensive to retrieve information at a later date.
 Data needs fall into three broad categories:

 This CECL overview certainly does not cover everything.
-Going forward, we want you to know that McQueen Financial is working on a model that will address your CECL needs.
+Going forward, we want you to know that McQueen Financial has your CECL solution covered.
 We will be hosting upcoming webinars and, as always, we are available to discuss your specific needs and to answer any questions you may have.